amidos2006/procengine/README.md

     - `tileInitial`: is the initial value the whole map will be initialized with (it must be defined in the Names Section).
     - `tileDig`: is the value used to dig through the map (it must be defined in the Names Section).
   - `fixType:neighbourhoodName:thickness`:
     - `fixType`: the technique used to handle the disconnected parts in a single room.
-In the current version we have two techniques `delete` (deletes all other parts of the rooms and leave the largest one) and `connect` (connect all the separated parts in the room).
+In the current version we have three techniques `delete` (deletes all other parts of the rooms and leave the largest one), `connect` (connect all the separated parts in the room), and `none` (do nothing).
     - `neighbourhoodName`: the neighbourhood used to check connectivity (It must be defined in the Neighbourhoods Section).
     - `thickness`: how thick the digging should be.
 - **Room Data Section:**